Neural Lattice Reduction: A Self-Supervised Geometric Deep Learning Approach: Abstract

 \section{Abstract}

 Lattice reduction is a combinatorial optimization problem aimed at finding the most orthogonal basis in a given lattice.
-In this work, we address lattice reduction via deep learning methods.
+The Lenstra–Lenstra–Lovász (LLL) algorithm is the best algorithm in the literature for solving this problem.
+In light of recent research on algorithm discovery, in this work, we would like to answer this question: is it possible to parametrize the algorithm space for lattice reduction problem with neural networks and find an algorithm without supervised data?
+Our strategy is to use equivariant and invariant parametrizations and train in a self-supervised way.
 We design a deep neural model outputting factorized unimodular matrices and train it in a self-supervised manner by penalizing non-orthogonal lattice bases.
-We incorporate the symmetries of lattice reduction into the model by making it invariant and equivariant with respect to appropriate continuous and discrete groups.
+We incorporate the symmetries of lattice reduction into the model by making it invariant to isometries and scaling of the ambient space and equivariant with respect to the hyperocrahedral group permuting and flipping the lattice basis elements.
+We show that this approach yields an algorithm with comparable complexity and performance to the LLL algorithm on a set of benchmarks.
+Additionally, motivated by certain applications for wireless communication, we extend our method to a convolutional architecture which performs joint reduction of spatially-correlated lattices arranged in a grid, thereby amortizing its cost over multiple lattices.